 Hyundai's first ever stab at this market was originally launched with a 28kWh battery but now it gets a gutsier 38.3kWh battery; that's important because the driving range of this car in its original form wasn't especially competitive against some rivals.
 Now, WLTP-rated at 182 miles, it's bettered in the class only by the BMW i3.
 Inevitably, the need for a battery three times the size of the one in the IONIQ Plug-in model mated to a much larger 120PS electric motor means extra weight, the kerbside figure rising by 50kgs.
 In fact though, because all the bulk is mounted so low down in the car, that has a positive, rather than a negative effect on driveability, reducing the bodyroll that troubles the Hybrid models at speed through tight bends.
 Hyundai proudly points out that an Electric IONIQ model has a lower centre of gravity than a Volkswagen Golf GTI - which is appropriate because the frantic acceleration you initially get from rest in this variant is very hot hatch-like: the 62mph point still flashes by in a fraction under 10s.
 Switchable drive modes give you the choice of 'Eco', 'Normal' and 'Sport' settings.
 There isn't a gear lever in the full-Electric variant - of course the single-speed transmission doesn't really need one.
 Instead, small 'Park', 'Neutral', 'Drive' and 'Reverse' buttons are provided, along with what will initially appear to be gearchange paddles behind the steering wheel, which are actually there to allow you to vary the level of regenerative braking.

 This Hyundai challenges the eco-motoring status quo in lots of ways and exterior design is another of them.
 On the battery-powered full-Electric variant, a front grille isn't of course needed - not for cooling anyway.
 We'd argue that it is required for stylistic reasons, the battery-powered version being saddled with a rather ugly blanking panel that can be ordered in a choice of grey shades or in polar white.
-Other distinguishing aesthetic features of the battery-powered model include copper-coloured trimming below the front bumper and below the side door rubbing strips.
 Inside, the IONIQ Electric does without the conventional auto gearlever you'd find on the hybrid variants, instead featuring a single-speed transmission system offering small buttons for 'Park', 'Neutral', 'Drive' or 'Reverse'.
 This frees up space for an electronic handbrake switch - on the petrol/electric model, you're stuck with one of those clunky floor pedals.
-The cabin of this revised model feels of higher quality, not only compared to a rival Prius but also in comparison to a Nissan LEAF.
-A dash highlight is a now-larger 10.25-inch colour touchscreen, which includes Tom Tom navigation.
+The cabin of this revised model feels of higher quality than the original version we tried back in 2017 - it's certainly a little smarter than what you get in a Prius or a Nissan LEAF.
+The big change here lies with the addition of this big 10.25-inch Widescreen Navigation screen, part of a media package which includes a very decent Infinity sound system, Apple CarPlay/Android Auto smartphone-mirroring and a suite of the brand's latest Bluelink connected telematics car services, these operating via a connected app.
+In the rear, once inside, as in, say, a Toyota Prius, headroom is at something of a premium for taller folk.
+Normally, these seats would have been positioned a little lower to compensate for the swept-back ceiling, but that's not possible here since they sit right on top of the powertrain's battery pack.
 With this Electric model, the designers had the headache of having to accommodate a much larger battery.
 To try and fit it in without too much of an impact on trunk space, they ditched the multi-link rear suspension set-up used on the Hybrid models and at the same time, discarded the space-saver spare wheel also provided with those variants.
 Ultimately though, only so much could be done: carriage capacity on fully-electrified IONIQ variants falls to 350-litres - or 455-litres if you load to the roof.

 By Jonathan Crouch

-If youíre looking for a new Hyundai Ioniq 100kW Premium 38kWh 5dr Auto Electric Hatchback for sale, youíve come to the right place.
-At Bristol Street Motors we don't just have the best Hyundai Ioniq 100kW Premium 38kWh 5dr Auto Electric Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new Hyundai IONIQ 100kW Premium 38kWh 5dr Auto Electric Hatchback for sale, you've come to the right place.
+At Bristol Street Motors we don't just have the best Hyundai IONIQ 100kW Premium 38kWh 5dr Auto Electric Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.